Posts: 17

 Welcome!
 I hope you find KW is a nice fit for you.
 Out of curiousity, whereabouts are you coming from on the prairies?

 Welcome, Cartcanuck!
 Always happy to have another photographer on board, too!
-What type of photography do you do as a business?
+Smile What type of photography do you do as a business?

 Welcome to the site, and of course, to Waterloo Region.
 I hope the move goes smoothly, let us know if we can be of any help with the transition.